joyeusenoelle/GuideToMastodon/README.md

 You might not be on Mastodon!
 The Fediverse - the vast collection of servers connected by the ActivityPub/OStatus protocol - has a lot of different kinds of servers on it.
 Your server might be running Pleroma, Misskey, GNU Social, or something else!
 Unfortunately, I don't know much about them, so you'll have to ask their users for a getting-started guide like this one.

+## Weird, my server has a bunch of extra features.

+Because [Mastodon is open source](https://github.com/mastodon/mastodon), you can make a copy of it and make any changes you want.
+Some people have decided to make their changes public; one of the most popular edited versions of Mastodon is [Mastodon Glitch Edition](https://glitch-soc.github.io/docs/), or "glitch-soc".
+(It's called that, as far as I know, because it originated with the instance [glitch.social](https://glitch.social).
+Glitch-soc has a bunch of extra features that users often appreciate, like the ability to use Markdown in toots and the option to make a given post only show up on your local instance and not get federated out to other servers.

 ## I have other questions.

 Ask around!
 People are usually pretty happy to answer questions and help out.
+Also, [FediThing](https://tech.lgbt/@FediThing) has [an excellent website](https://fedi.tips/) that covers the Fediverse from a different perspective, and you might find your answer there.

-If you really get stuck, ask me: https://elekk.xyz/@noelle
+If you really get stuck, ask me: https://chat.noelle.codes/@noelle

 ## How can I contribute to the Guide?